Duncanma/Blog/content/Blog/llms-txt-support.md

  - Coding
  - Hugo
  - Azure
-description: Adding support to Hugo to enable my posts to be served as markdown, making them easier to use with a LLM system.
+description: Learn how to add LLMs.txt and markdown output support to your Hugo site.
+Make your content AI-friendly with markdown versions, copy buttons, and proper content headers for better LLM ingestion.
 ---

-If you’ve been online at all for the past year, you will have been hearing about LLMs (Large Language Models) and AI assistants non-stop.
-I’m not going to be talking about those systems or products here, but in the end, they are all relying on being able to pull content from the web, your content for example.
+If you've been online at all for the past year, you will have been hearing about LLMs (Large Language Models) and AI assistants non-stop.
+I'm not going to be talking about those systems or products here, but in the end, they are all relying on being able to pull content from the web, your content for example.
 If you or your company want your content to be accurately ingested by these systems, then one possible solution is to follow the proposal on [the LLMs.txt site](https://llmstxt.org/).
 This proposal describes how to make your content easier to be consumed by various LLMs, by adding two features to your site.

 First, you create a markdown file that describes your site and its content, then make it available at /llms.txt online.
 This file has a recommended format, detailed in the proposal.
 Second, you add plain text (in markdown format) versions of all your content pages, available with a `.md` extension.
 In the case of my blog, I added this support for my blog posts, my plain content pages, and my tag pages.